2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/create-custom.md

 1. Introduced in 2sxc ca. 4 but with a difficult API
 1. API strongly enhanced and simplifield in 2sxc 09.13

-[//]: # "This is a comment - for those who have never seen this"

 [CustomizeData]:Razor-SexyContentWebPage.CustomizeData
 [InstancePurpose]:Razor-SexyContentWebPage.InstancePurpose